-Baobab an Ancient Wild Plant Holds the Key to a Healthy Urban Life
+Baobab: the Ancient Wild Plant That Holds the Key to a Healthy Modern Life

 Updated January 12, 2023

 Living in an urban environment where sedentary jobs, sterile buildings, and processed foods are often the norm—the microbiome, essential to our health, is gradually losing its diversity.
 Your microbiome is a collection of microorganisms that connects us to the outside world and helps us stay healthy.
 When the gut and skin microbiome is out of balance, you are more vulnerable to chronic disease and infection.
 Living disconnected from the natural environment has made us less resilient.

 How can we explore ways to bring nature to our urban environment to achieve and maintain good health?
 How do we regenerate human health in modern urban life?

 Epigenetics refers to anything other than our DNA influencing health and disease.
 This includes the environment, lifestyle, and diet, all contributing to the expression of our DNA.
 Your gut and skin microbiome determine how your environment is translated into your internal milieu and, therefore, essential to keeping us healthy.